We create a safe and caring environment so your child can play and learn in our care, while you relax, knowing that we've got all the bases covered.

 Retail Crèches: Our IKEA Crèches do not have nappy-changing facilities.
 If your child needs changing or has a toileting accident, you will be called back to the setting so that you can change your child.

 Providing feedback to Tinies Daycare

-If you have queries or concerns or cause for complaint of any nature, please speak to the setting Manager in the first instance.
+If you have queries or concerns or cause for complaint of any nature, please speak to the childcare setting Manager in the first instance.
 If the matter is not resolved, please contact the Tinies Operations Manager (details below).
 Many concerns, both administrative or in terms of quality of service, can be dealt with or explained immediately.

-However the complaint is made, it is Tinies procedure to record the complaint and notify the you of any outcomes within 48 hours if possible, For complaints that need further investigation, we commit to responding within 28 days of having received the complaint.
+However the complaint is made, it is Tinies procedure to record the complaint and notify you of any outcomes within 48 hours if possible, For complaints that need further investigation, we commit to responding within 28 days of having received the complaint.

 If the matter cannot be resolved by the Operations Manager, or if you prefer, complaints can be made directly to the local Regulatory Body:

 The National Complaints Team,